abdo224/Github_dashboard/README.md

 # Github_dashboard
+Github_dashboard is an application that allow users to list all commits of specific repo , and also list of files and folders within a repo

 Github_dashboard is a web appliaction whith code written in HTML, CSS, JavaScript as front-end languages, and django python framework in the back-end
 # Steps